 Although the Company believes the expectations reflected in such forward-looking statements are reasonable, such statements are not guarantees of future performance and involve certain risks and uncertainties that are difficult to predict.
 Undue reliance should not be placed on such statements.
 Certain material assumptions are applied in making forward-looking statements and actual results may differ materially from those expressed or implied in such statements.
 Known and unknown factors could cause actual results to differ materially from those expressed or implied in the forward-looking statements.
-Important assumptions, influencing factors, risks, and uncertainties are referred to in the body of this MD&A, in the press release announcing the Company's financial results for the years ended December 31, 2024 and 2023 and in BioSyent's annual and interim financial statements and the notes thereto.
+Important assumptions, influencing factors, risks, and uncertainties are referred to in the body of this MD&A, in the press release announcing the Company's financial results for the three months ended March 31, 2025 and 2024 and in BioSyent's annual and interim financial statements and the notes thereto.
 These documents are available at www.sedarplus.ca.